iParth08/LearnGit/README.md

 ```

 ## Collaboration Time

+### _Fork a repo_
+**Forking** other people repository means making a rough copy (branch) of their repository as our own repo on our github account.

+Its like fetching codes from others to modify it as our own.
+- We can edit it like our own remote repository
+- We can create multiple branches and work.
+- Later we can create a **Pull Request** to merge our branches and work to the original repository.

 ### _Branches :_
 Branches help multiple collaborators to work on the same project or developing multiple features simultaneously and then **merge** them.